OutUK's Adrian Gillan has visited the spectacular Beijing the capital of China and a

 public gaze.
 Most Chinese regional capitals have at least one or two gay bars - photography

 is unofficially forbidden in all of them by the way - Shanghai a few more.
-So homosexuality goes on - men shag, love and live with other
+So homosexuality goes on - men shag, they fall in love and live with other

 Chinese Opera performer.